-&lt;sup>32 Based on the following law: 2003-11-18, No. IX-1828 "Lietuvos Respublikos valstybinių socialinio draudimo senatvės pensijų išankstinio mokėjimo įstatymas".
+23 Based on the following law: 2003-11-18, No. IX-1828 "Lietuvos Respublikos valstybinių socialinio draudimo senatvės pensijų išankstinio mokėjimo įstatymas".
 2003, No. 114-5116.

-1, 2010 and was hold on until 31 12 2011.
-Amendments to the Law on State Social Insurance Pensions, which envisage a gradual increase in the retirement age, became effective as of 1 January 2012.
+January 2012.
 The retirement age is increased by 4 months per calendar year for women and 2 months per calendar year for men, until it reaches 65 years in 2026.
-Since January 1st 2018, the calculation of early retirement old-age pension is changed with indexation principle.

-Work incapacity pension (netekto darbingumo pensija): assigned to a person for whom a certain level of incapacity for work is established.
+Work incapacity pension (netekto darbingumo pensija)24: assigned to a person for whom a certain level of incapacity for work is established.
 The pension varies according to the assessed degree of disability, as well as a person's attained period of insurance.
 The minimum and obligatory insurance periods are defined based on a person's age.
 The work incapacity pension is calculated in analogy to the old age pension, its basic part is calculated in relation to the basic pension amount (see Table 1.3).
 It was affected by the Provisional Law on Recalculation and Payment of Social Benefits of the Republic of Lithuania which came into effect on January 1, 2010 and was hold on until 31 12 2011.
 No major changes were made in 2012-2017.
-Since January 1st 2018, work incapacity pensions will start to be indexed and recalculated based the value of the previous pension, which will be established by pension reference points.

 Survivor's or orphan's pension (našlių ir našlaičių pensija): pension paid monthly to the spouse and children of a deceased person if the deceased person had been entitled or received the state disability (work incapacity) pension or old-age pension (see above).
 Survivor pension is a lump-sum monthly amount, equal to 70 LTL (since January 1st 2010 until 31 12 2011 a coefficient of 0.95 was applied according to a Temporary Law on Recalculation and Payment of Social Benefits).
 This level is set to 21 EUR after currency conversion to EUR in 2015.
 Orphan's pension is linked to the deceased person's pension.
 No major changes were made in 2012-2017.
-Since January 1st 2018, survivor's and orphan's pensions will start to be indexed and recalculated based the value of pension reference points.

 Unemployment social insurance benefit (nedarbo draudimo išmoka) is a monthly benefit paid to the unemployed people if they have a sufficient unemployment social insurance record.
 The required service record is at least 18 months during the last three years and a person must be actively looking for a job.
 The duration of benefit payment depends on the unemployment insurance history.
 The benefit amount is comprised of fixed and variable components, which relate to the SSI, CYI and the averaged insured income levels.
 With the adoption of the Temporary Law on Recalculation and Payment of Social Benefits starting from the 1st January 2010 the monthly benefit was capped at LTL 650 for the entire period of the benefit payment.
 No changes in 2011-2014.
 Since January 1st 2015 the cap on benefit was removed and the maximum monthly benefit restored to 70% of current year's insured income (CYI).
-Since January 1st 2017, the unemployed people, receiving sickness, occupational rehabilitation, maternity, paternity or childcare benefits, which were allocated to them before registration with the local Labour Exchange Authority, are entitled to get the unemployment benefit after the end of payment period of previous benefits.
+Since January 1st 2017, the unemployed people, receiving sickness, occupational rehabilitation, maternity, paternity or childcare benefits, which were allocated to them before registration with the local Labour Exchange Authority, are entitled to get the unemployment benefit after the end of payment period of previous benefits25.
 Further changes to unemployment insurance benefits are implemented since July 1, 2017.
 These changes include changes in duration and amounts of social insurance unemployment benefit and introduction of a partial employment benefit.
-Since January 1st, 2018, the amount of unemployment insurance benefit cannot exceed 75 % of the average monthly gross earnings (including salaries of individuals enterprises), published by the Lithuanian Statistics Department.